- What We Do

-- Giving a title to your image provides additional information for a better user experience.
+- Giving a title to your image provides additional information for better user experience.

 Along with content, backlinks are the bread and butter of SEO.
 When your website is associated to a trustworthy site via a backlink, it also makes your site look more trustworthy to search engines.
 Google keeps score of what sites have quality backlinks through PageRank.

 PageRank is essentially your “link score.”
-One of the algorithms that skyrocketed Google to fame, it evaluates both the quality and the quantity of links to your site, giving it an authority score of 0 to 10.
-You can’t afford to have spammy, low-quality links in 2018!
+One of the algorithms that skyrocketed Google to fame, it evaluates both the quality and the number of links to your site, giving it an authority score of 0 to 10.
+You can’t afford to have spammy, low-quality links in 2020!

 Social shares and signals such as Facebook “likes” and shares, tweets, Pinterest pins, etc. most likely influence your Google rankings.
 Besides just promoting your company, social media has a positive impact on your company’s SEO efforts.
 When a person finds something they love on social media, they may share that link with others.
 This increase in inbound links to your site can both improve your credibility and tell Google your content is popular, which can boost your company’s social profiles to the top of branded searches.